daniel-inderos/Code-Generator/README.md

 ## How to Run

+### Ollama

-Follow these steps to get your website code generated:
+Follow these steps to get your website code generated using a local AI model:

 1. **Install Python**:
    - Download and install Python from [Python.org](https://www.python.org).